gheorghitamutu/FactoryWatcher/README.md

 And in order to run the interface the instructions can be found [here](./project/FactoryWatcherWeb/FactoryWatcherWeb/README.md).

 ![dashboard](./assets/dashboard.png)

+## AI code generation
+We used `GitHub Copilot` in our project in order to write several pieces of Rust, proto & C# code.
+It was useful if we already have the architecture and several examples in place that it can correlate.
+The suggestions aren't always matching our use case but with small tweaks, in time, it learns.
+The provided code doesn't always compiles but it's faster to write it and patch it.

 ## Results and evalution
 We demonstrated that we can create an MVP with almost no costs in the cloud. \